Volunteer in Cape Verde with Abroad Escape.

 Purpose of the Project

-- Build early literacy, numeracy and confidence through real interaction with people from different parts of the world
+• Build early literacy, numeracy and confidence through real interaction

-- Create meaningful learning in both directions, for the children and for you
+• Create learning in both directions, for the children and for you

 How the Week Flows